bazad/ida_kernelcache/README.md

 * **process_external_methods.py**:
 Process an `IOExternalMethod` or `IOExternalMethodDispatch` array into a standard form for use by fuzzing tools.

+## Class reconstruction

+If you are using the Hex-Rays decompiler, one of the more interesting features of ida_kernelcache is the automatic C++ class reconstruction, which will use the OSMetaClass information and data flow analysis to create IDA structs to represent the classes found in the kernelcache.
+These representations can dramatically improve the readability of the pseudocode representation.
+To learn more, see the post [Reconstructing C++ classes in the iOS kernelcache using IDA Pro].

+[Reconstructing C++ classes in the iOS kernelcache using IDA Pro]: https://bazad.github.io/2018/03/ida-kernelcache-class-reconstruction/

 ## A note on generalizing